Mera Peak and Island Peak

-This is a strenuous mountain expedition to the Nepalese Himalaya to climb the two famous trekking peaks of Mera (6461m) and Imja Tse (6189m) and traverse the high Amphu Lapcha mountain pass (5850m) between the Makalu Barun area and the Everest (Khumbu) valley.
+This is a strenuous mountain expedition to the Nepalese Himalaya to climb the famous trekking peaks of Mera Peak (6461m) and Imja Tse (6189m), a three week trip that offers two high mountains which are both achievable for someone with good alpine skills up to PD/PD+.

 Mera Peak is in the Makalu Barun National Park on the edge of the Khumbu region.
 At 6476m this is the highest of Nepal's trekking peaks and offers fantastic views from the summit including Everest, Lhotse, Nuptse, Makalu, Ama Dablam, Chamlang and Baruntse.
 This peak is not very technical but still requires members to be roped together.

 Island Peak is a more technical peak which requires the use of roped travel across crevassed terrain and a climb on fixed ropes up a headwall to an airy ridge.
 The headwall can be dry which means ascending on mixed rock and ice, and it is important to check the anchors especially if the descent is in the afternoon.
 This is a classic climb graded PD+/AD- depending on conditions, and is obviously at high altitude so acclimatisation is important.

 Island Peak is at the top of the Chukkung Valley and is accessed by walking up the valley from Dingboche or the more interesting route which crosses the Khumbu Glacier at Lobuje and the Kongma La for an overnight camp below Pokalde Peak before descending into Chukkung village.

 Crossing the glacier on Island Peak and heading towards the headwall which has fixed to ascend onto the summit ridge which is narrow and exposed to the summit.